vanessabrazuna/beauty-balon-nlw-together/README.md

 ![Origin Six (Community)](https://user-images.githubusercontent.com/73675022/139452246-fcec8e2f-cf38-4b07-80d0-810d28f50423.png)

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - HTML
 - CSS
 - JavaScript

-Bibliotecas
+Libraries

 - [Google Fonts](https://fonts.google.com/)
 - [SwipeJS](https://github.com/nolimits4web/Swiper)
 - [ScrollRevel](https://scrollrevealjs.org)

-Utilitários
+Utilities

 - [randomuser.me](https://randomuser.me/photos)
 - [IconMoon](https://icomoon.io/app/#/select)

-## 💻 Projeto
+## 💻 Project

-OriginSix é uma página institucional no formato One Page, responsiva, para usar em diversos tipos de micro, pequena e média empresas.
-Contém as seguintes seções: Header, Navigation, Home, Sobre, Serviços, Depoimentos, Contato e Footer
+OriginSix is an institutional page in One Page format, responsive, to be used in different types of micro, small and medium companies.
+Contains the following sections: Header, Navigation, Home, About, Services, Testimonials, Contact and Footer

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [desse link](https://www.figma.com/community/file/1009807319507822993/Origin-Six). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can view the project layout through [desse link](https://www.figma.com/community/file/1009807319507822993/Origin-Six).
+It is necessary to have an account [Figma](https://figma.com) to access it.